-Oil Prices Rise After Trump's Iran Speech, But Supply And Demand Also Fueling Increase
+Oil Prices Rise After Trump's Iran Speech, But Supply And Demand Also Fuel Increase

 "We will be instituting the highest level of economic sanctions," Trump said.
 Other nations that do business with Iran also could face U.S. sanctions.

-The Treasury Department issued guidance on how the sanctions will be re-imposed.
+The Treasury Department issued guidance on how the sanctions will be reimposed.
 For oil and other petroleum products there will be a 180-day period in which people doing business with Iran will be able to wind down those operations before facing penalties.

 In the meantime, Tom Kloza with Oil Price Information Service says there are other factors pushing up prices including uncertainties around elections this month in Iraq, Lebanon and Venezuela.